Integratingfactor/faq/basics/What are the basics of Application Security.md

 1. protecting data at rest
 1. protecting data with social sharing

 While #1 above is commonly used and is easy to accomplish, the other 2 levels of protection are many times overlooked or neglected.
-Unfortunately, most of the security breaches occur due to lack to proper protection of the #2 and #3 above.
+Unfortunately, most of the security breaches occur due to neglect in #2 and #3 above.